-- Frances and Kermit Rudolf Nonfiction Scholarship: Annual award given for the most promising manuscript in the field of nonfiction picture book, easy reader, or a longer nonfiction book. - TA Barron Scholarship: Annual award given for an outstanding work of fantasy that explores moral questions and/or deeper ideas about the human condition. - Walden Pond Press Scholarship in Middle-Grade Fiction and Nonfiction: Annual award given for the most promising manuscript in middle-grade fiction or nonfiction.

-- Herman W. Block Memorial Scholarship: Annual award for new students who exhibit significant promise in writing for children and young adults. - Anne Stickney Schmidt Scholarship in Young People's Literature presented by Houghton Mifflin Harcourt Publishing Company: Annual award given to a new or current student in the program who shows exceptional promise in the writing of children's or young adult literature. - Vaunda Micheaux Nelson Scholarship presented by Lerner Publishing Group: Annual award given to a new or current student in the program who shows exceptional promise as a writer of color. - Judi Shaw Scholarship: Annual award to be given to an incoming student in the MFA in Creative Writing Program who shows exceptional promise.
+- Frances and Kermit Rudolf Nonfiction Scholarship: Annual award given for the most promising manuscript in the field of nonfiction picture book, easy reader, or a longer nonfiction book. - TA Barron Scholarship: Annual award given for an outstanding work of fantasy that explores moral questions and/or deeper ideas about the human condition. - Walden Pond Press Scholarship in Middle-Grade Fiction and Nonfiction: Annual award given for the most promising manuscript in middle-grade fiction or nonfiction. - Herman W. Block Memorial Scholarship: Annual award for new students who exhibit significant promise in writing for children and young adults. - Anne Stickney Schmidt Scholarship in Young People's Literature presented by Houghton Mifflin Harcourt Publishing Company: Annual award given to a new or current student in the program who shows exceptional promise in the writing of children's or young adult literature. - Vaunda Micheaux Nelson Scholarship presented by Lerner Publishing Group: Annual award given to a new or current student in the program who shows exceptional promise as a writer of color. - Judi Shaw Scholarship: Annual award to be given to an incoming student who shows exceptional promise. - Mirrors, Windows & Sliding Glass Doors Scholarship: Annual Award given to an incoming student who shows exceptional promise as a writer.
+Preference is given to students who have demonstrated commitment to promoting the needs of indigenous peoples, people of color, LGBTQ, or other underrepresented voices in literature for children and young adults. - Anne Tews Schwab Award: Given to a student who has written the most outstanding critical essay in his/her third semester. - Discounts including but not limited to Alumni and Learning Partners discounts listed on the Graduate Admissions website.